 - Category: Dinner

 - Cuisine: Mexican

-- Cover with a tight fitting lid and lower the heat.
+- Cover with a tight-fitting lid and lower the heat.
 Cook covered for 2 minutes.

-- Remove from heat, the egg should be fully cooked and the cheese crispy.
+- Remove from heat.
+The egg should be fully cooked and the cheese crispy.

-- Add in your bacon, arugula and cilantro.
+- Add bacon, arugula, and cilantro.